feincms/feincms3-cookiecontrol/README.rst

 explicitly specify the provider (as above with the ``{% embed %}`` template tag).

+If HTML is added dynamically to the site which contains such embedded fragments you have to call the ``f3ccRenderEmbeds()`` JavaScript function yourself to embed the third party content which has already been accepted by the user.

 Automatically embedding content using an URL only
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~